 One of my favorite parts of taking the Capitol Limited to transfer to the Silver Meteor is the layover in Washington D.C.
 It’s a nice break in the adventure.
-Plus, Amtrak’s Washington Union Station is right downtown, within walking distance of many places, including the Capitol Building, Post Office Museum, and so much more.
-There are a few “hop-on, hop-off” bus tours that leave from there.
+Plus, Amtrak’s Washington Union Station is right downtown, within walking distance of many places, including the Capitol Building, Post Office Museum, etc. A few “hop-on, hop-off” bus tours leave from there.

-The beautiful thing about train travel, unlike flying, is it’s easier to explore the city of your layover.
+Unlike flying, the beautiful thing about train travel is it’s easier to explore the city of your layover.
 Often the stations are downtown areas, and you can leave and come back without dealing with the TSA lines as you do at an airport.

 My return solo trip:

 - Silver Meteor: (same cities as before) I’ll be in coach this time to save some money.
-Instead of getting off in D.C, like usual or even in Philadelphia as I have done before, I will be going all the way to New York, NY.
+Instead of getting off in D.C, like usual, or even in Philadelphia as I have done before, I will be going to New York, NY.
 I have never been on this train past Philadelphia.

 - Self-transfer: (New York Penn to Grand Central Station) I have never had to do this before.
 The Meteor will arrive at NY Penn, but the next train departs from Grand Central Station.
-This self-transfer is a temporary move while Amtrak upgrades the tracks at NY Penn Stations.
+This self-transfer is a temporary move while Amtrak updates the tracks at NY Penn Station.

-- Lake Shore Limited: (For the summer Boston, MA to Chicago, usually this train starts in Boston and New York and join/split in Albany, NY) This is one of the few long-distance trains I have not been on yet.
+- Lake Shore Limited: (For the summer, Boston, MA to Chicago, usually this train starts in Boston and New York and joins/splits in Albany, NY) This is one of the few long-distance trains I have not been on yet.
 I will be in business class on this train; I would rather have a room, but saving money right now.